androiddevnotes/awesome-android-learning-resources/README.md

 **Awesome Android Learning Resources** aims to be the starting point for Android App Developers to find the finest learning content for Android App Development.

 The content is Android Kotlin App development focused.
-Android Java content which can be of benefit to developers is listed and tagged with [JAVA]
+Android Java content which can be of benefit to developers is listed and tagged with

 Content in languages other than English is tagged according to ISO 639-2 codes.